-Overall, the 2018 results for the General Fund resulted in an operating surplus of \$2.7 million, after the transfer of net assets from the trust assurance program to the Lawyers Insurance Fund.
+Overall, the 2019 results for the General Fund resulted in an operating surplus of \$2.6 million, after the transfer of net assets from the trust assurance program to the Lawyers Insurance Fund.
 Revenues were higher than expected, particularly in the areas of practice fees, enrollment fees, application fees, interest income, and legal defense insurance recoveries.
-Operating expenses increased over the prior year primarily due to market based salary adjustments and external professional fees.
+Operating expenses increased over the prior year primarily due to market based salary adjustments, employee benefit costs as a result of the Employer Health Tax which came into effect at the start of the year, costs in delivering the Professional Legal Training Course to match the increased number of students, increased staff resources in Trust Assurance, and increased staff resources and external counsel fees in Discipline with an increased number of hearings.